nata1993/capacitor-assembly-tester/README.md

 code, voltage rating, capacitance rating, required ammount).
 If any of the capacitors have incorrect material code label, the screen will blink with red and a text feedback that scanned capacitor is of incorrect type.

-## Limitations

-The capacitors material code label may be printed of wrong capacitor type on the supplier side.
-This tool can not test for this.
-Because of this, visual inspection is required for voltage and capacitance ratings printed on the capacitors.
-The voltage and capacitance ratings are printed with much bigger font size, therefore easier to inspect for wrong capacitors in the capacitor bank assembly by visual means.